More Cool Summer Sports

 If you’re good on a bike and you’re looking for a challenge, try bike polo.
 Polo has been played with elephants (and later horses) since 525 AD, and bike polo (also known as cycle polo) is a modernized version of the sport.
 The idea of bike polo dates back to 1891.
 It was first played in England and later spread around the world—it was even played in the Olympics.
 Today, there are at least 15 countries that play the sport.

 Photo credit: Matthew Trentacoste / Flickr

 Cycle polo is a fun game you can enjoy on an inside and outside court.
 Bike polo players usually invest in special bikes, with a front brake and flat handlebars.
 Players also need special bike polo mallets and headgear since collisions do happen.
 While it takes some coordination, it’s a game your kids will love.

-Featured photo credit: Marc Brakels / FlickrTags: exercise, mindful living, mindfulness, summer activities, summer sports, unique sports
+Featured photo credit: Marc Brakels / FlickrTags: exercise, mindfulness, summer activities, summer sports, unique sports